-K can be identified everywhere.
-Her trinity is recognized in the Christian triple Godhead.
-Some conclude this Godhead is all male, not nothing that in the Hebrew Old Testament the word for Spirit, ruwach, was of feminine gender.
+Kali is everywhere.
+Her trinity is in the Christian triple Godhead.
+Some conclude this Godhead is all male.
+Not nothing that in the Hebrew Old Testament the word for Spirit.
+Ruwach, was of feminine gender.

-Blood sacrifice was important in the worship of Kali as they were in the worship of the early Biblical God, the commanded that the blood must be poured on his alters (Exodus 29:16) for the remission of sins (Numbers 18:9), but there were differences.
+Blood sacrifice was important in the worship of Kali as they were in the worship of the early Biblical God.
+The blood must be poured on his alters.
+(Exodus 29:16) For the remission of sins (Numbers 18:9), but there were differences.

-Jewish priests ate the sacrificial meat themselves whereas the devotees of Kali were permitted to eat their own offerings as in Calcutta.
-Kali demanded only male animals be sacrificed.
+Jewish priests ate the sacrificial meat themselves.
+But the devotees of Kali ate their own offerings as in Calcutta.
+Kali demanded only male animals.
 A custom dating back to the primitive belief that the male had no part in the cycle of generation.
 The god Shiva, Kali’s sacrificial spouse, commanded that female animals must not be slain on the altar.

 Kali was the Ocean of Blood at the beginning of the world.
-She might be said to be the primordial mass from which all life arouse.
-Her ultimate destruction of the universe is prefigured by the destruction of each individual, though her karmic wheel always brought reincarnation.
+She is the primordial mass from which all life arouse.
+Her ultimate destruction of the universe is also the destruction of each individual.
+Though her karmic wheel always brought reincarnation.

 After death came nothing-at-all, which Tantric sages called the third of three states of being; to experience it was like the experience of Dreamless Sleep.

-This state was also called “the Generative Womb of All, the Beginning and End of Beings.”
+This state name is “the Generative Womb of All, the Beginning and End of Beings”.
 Kali devoured Time, she resumed her “dark formlessness,” which appeared in all myths of before-creation and after-doomsday as elemental Chaos.

 The Tantric worshippers of Kali readily acknowledged and accepted her Curse.
 They willing accepted her terror of death as well as they accepted her beautiful, nurturing, maternal aspect.